"i have no home": an interview with ai weiwei

 On the film poster reads the following quote: "When there is nowhere to go, nowhere is home."
 You also had to leave China for political reasons.
 Does this sentence speak to you?

 Yes, I think it reflects the concept of home.
 It's a place where there’s more tolerance and where you are accepted as a whole and not rejected.
 If your home is against you, it no longer is your home.
 In my home country, I've never been accepted.
 They put me into prison, beat me, and exiled me.
 Now I'm in Germany and I've chosen freedom — even though, at the same time, it's a very limited freedom if you don't speak the language.

 What does home mean to you?

-We've always hoped and thought that in the 21st century we would have better conditions through globalisation and greater tolerance regarding political situations.
-But today there are more borders than ever and it seems as if nations are strongly divided.
+We've always hoped and thought that in the 21st century, we would have better conditions through globalization and greater tolerance regarding political situations.
+But today there are more borders than ever and it seems as if we're strongly divided.
 We have to start really dealing with this situation instead of repressing it.

 I believe that all these crises are man-made, so man has to find a solution now.
 We all have to believe that we have the power to bring about change.
 If we lose that faith, we will also lose our hope, our trust, and our humanity.